NASA is on an epic roll. But can it keep the momentum going?

 “We have proven that if you give us the resources, we can deliver,” he said Sunday.

-But the hurdles the agency faces are are not just budgetary or political.
-NASA has had a series of troubling problems with some of its major programs that have sowed doubt about its ability to perform.
+But the hurdles the agency faces are not just budgetary or political.
+NASA has had troubling problems with some of its major programs that have sowed doubt about its ability to perform.
 The key is whether the SpaceX success will allow detractors to look past those problems.

 But the SLS rocket has never flown, and NASA is only now, many years behind schedule, conducting the tests that would culminate later this year with “hot fire,” when engineers will ignite the rocket’s four RS-25 engines for up to eight minutes and generate 1.6 million pounds of thrust.